Pan con Tomate y Tostada con Aceite y Jamón

 2. 02

 Do not overdo it.
-One or two gentle passes across the rough crust is enough to grate microscopic amounts of raw garlic into the crumb, where the heat of the toast will instantly release its essential oils.
+The rough bread will grate microscopic amounts of raw garlic into the crust, and the heat will instantly release its essential oils.

 3. 03

-Rub the cut side of the tomato directly into the abrasive crust.
+Press the cut side of a tomato half directly into the bread and rub vigorously in a circular motion.

 4. 04

-Do not be shy with the pour.
-The high-quality olive oil mixes with the fresh tomato juices to create a rich emulsion inside the crumb of the bread.
+Do not be shy.
+The assertive oil mixes with the tomato juices to create a rich emulsion inside the crumb.

 5. 05

-Season with flaky sea salt and drape the jamón serrano over the top.
+Sprinkle generously with flaky sea salt and drape the jamón serrano gently over the top.

-Do not press the ham flat; let it fall naturally with volume so it can breathe.
-The residual heat of the toast will cause the fat of the jamón to sweat slightly, releasing an incredible savory aroma.
-Serve immediately before the crust becomes soggy.
+Do not press the ham flat.
+Let it fall naturally so it can breathe, allowing the residual heat of the toast to coax out its savory aroma before serving immediately.

 Notes